2003 WSOP: The Morning After Moneymaker

 Once those three words were picked up by the Associated Press, they subsequently appeared in hundreds of newspapers and media outlets all over the country and even abroad in the frenzy that followed.
 “Sonic boom” really came to define the swelling crest of a tidal wave that was about to rise and lift anyone associated with poker to new heights.
 But there’s also a downside.
 All waves ultimately crash to the shore and disappear into the sand.

-My late night drive back home from Binion’s Horseshoe following Moneymaker’s victory was moment of quiet reflection.
+My late-night drive back home from Binion’s Horseshoe following Moneymaker’s victory was a moment of quiet reflection.
 I had witnessed the most stunning week in poker history — a relatively short time frame during which Binion’s Horseshoe and the World Series of Poker had rocketed from near obscurity to the front pages of every sports and entertainment section in the country.

 A casino widely considered an embarrassment around Las Vegas suddenly became the most exciting place imaginable for a new generation that probably wouldn’t have dreamed of stepping into a place as old-fashioned as the Shoe, except it’s where Moneymaker made history.
 As the public relations spinner for the casino, my pitch went from making sad excuses for the property to pointing directly at our battle scars and eccentricities with great pride.
 I started taking news media, camera crews, and VIPs around Binion’s Horseshoe, pointing right at our blemishes and saying, you sure won’t find something like that on the Las Vegas Strip.
 Everyone loved it.
 We were real.